Codecademy/docs/content/java/concepts/methods/methods.md

 ---
 Title: 'Methods'
 Description: 'Methods are reusable pieces of code in classes.
-The difference between a method to a function is that methods are always related to class or object.
-As in Java there is no possibility to define logic outside of a class there are no real functions per definition.
-However in that case most likely static methods are used to have reusable logic without object state.'
+The difference between a method and a function is that methods are always related to a class or an object.'
 Subjects:
   - 'Computer Science'
 Tags: